kyungjae-lee/engineers-notebook/operating-systems/virtual-machines.md

 * Virtualization provides a layer between a virtual machine's software and the physical hardware of the machine that supports VMs.

 * There are 2 main approaches to virtualization:
-  * **Virtual machines** - Can run different types of OSs on a single virtual machine.
+  * **Virtual machines** - Can run different types of OSs regardless of the OS of the host machine.

   * **Containers** - Usually designed to run within the same host operating system.
+(In other words, containers on a system share the underlying OS and therefore, if the OS fails all containers will fail.)

-    e.g., If you are to develop multiple Linux applications, you can put them in Linux containers that are all running on a single machine.
+    e.g., If you are to develop multiple Linux applications, you can put them in Linux containers that are all running on a single machine whose OS is Linux.